vchub/math-gym/.prompt/p.md

 Act as js, react, and firebase developer.

+We want create a minimal game for the following math/logic problem:

+We have n lamps and n switches for them.
+Connection lamp - switch is unknown - like sw.1 can be connected to lamp 3 The task is to map switch to a lamp in min. number of acts.
+One act is switching on or off any number of switches.
+All lamps are off initially.

+---

+App description:

+- let choose number of lamps in the problem
+- Shows n lamp, n switches, button Act
+- toggles switches
+- when Act is clicked - acts - toggles lamps accordingly.
+- lamps and sw. have numbers
+- have fields to insert found mapping
+- check found mapping when button Done is clicked

+---

+Let's discuss the structure of the app.
+Suggest yours.

 we work on a web application that allows to test students with quizzes. quizzes are about math and physics - need to render math formulas. we want to keep architecture and development process as simple as possible.